 - Cash flow forecast: A cash flow forecast predicts how much money will be coming in and out of the business.
 It reflects how well your business is doing and can inform whether or not your business will have any shortfalls in the future.

-Our guide on how to write a business plan covers each step in detail and also includes general advice to help you write your business plan should you get stuck.
+Our guide on writing a business plan covers each step in detail and also includes general advice to help you write your business plan should you get stuck.

 COVID-19 has been an unprecedented event and has left many businesses struggling across the UK in 2020.
-Despite financial options offered by the government, many small businesses are still struggling to find finance.
-This is especially true for startups who have seen a 46% increase in their applications for startup business finance during the pandemic.
+Despite financial options offered by the government, many companies are still struggling secure small business financing.
+This is especially true for startups who have seen a 46% increase in their applications for startup loans during the pandemic.

-However, there are sources of business finance available to companies that need it.
+However, there are multiple sources of business loans for new businesses available.
 The alternative finance market has a number of incredibly useful products to help businesses find a solution.
 These sources of finance include: